 - Ink colors: blue and green

-- Base cloth color: hessian – a neutral cool, very light brown
+- Base cloth color: natural – a neutral off-white colour

 Ikuntji Artists: the first art centre established by women in the Australian Aboriginal Western Desert Art Movement.
 Already in the 1980s women began painting in Haasts Bluff in the aged care facility.
 They had been instructed by their husbands and fathers, and they had often assisted them in completing their paintings.
 By the early 1990s these women artists decided to pursue setting up their own art centre.
 Ikuntji is an Aboriginal owned, non-profit Aboriginal Corporation.